owenjy/RepData_PeerAssessment1/PA1_template.md

 <div class="rimage center"><img src="fig/unnamed-chunk-8.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" class="plot" /></div>

-### Observations of difference in activity patterns between weekdays and weekends:
+## Observations of difference in activity patterns between weekdays and weekends:
 1. Subjects are generally less active during weekdays than they are during weekends;
 2. Except during morning rush hour from 8:00am to 9:00am where subjects took over 150 steps to get to work or school.
 3. Once they reach their office or school, they (regrettably) become almost sedentary till 6:00pm!
 4. On weekends, however, subjects are more active throughtout the same from 8:00am to 8:00pm

+## End!